W-M-D/ergo-telescope/README.md

 #Building
-If you would just like to build a bin file for testing it's farily straightforward.
+If you would just like to build a bin file for testing run autoreconf -iv

-autoreconf
 ./configure
 make

-If you would like to build a .deb enter the ergo-telescope dir and run
+If you would like to build a .deb enter the ergo-telescope dir and run autoreconf -iv

-tar -czf ../ergo-telescope_1.1.orig.tar.gz ./*

-You may have to change the version from 1.1 to the current version. after the tarball is created just run dpkg-checkbuilddeps && dpkg-buildpackage
+You may have to change the version from 1.4 the current version.

+Then run

+dpkg-checkbuilddeps

+and install missing build deps with apt-get

+Finally run
+dpkg-buildpackage

 a .deb file will be created and can be installed with